-The program for the nationalization of the land and collectivization of agriculture should be so drawn that from its very basis it should exclude the possibility of expropriation of small farmers and their compulsory collectiviation.
-The farmer will remain owner of his plot of land as long as he himself believes it possible and necessary.
-In order to rehabilitate the program of socialism in the eyes of the farmer, it is necessary to expose mercilessly the Stalin ist methods of collectivization, which are dictated not by the interests of the farmers or workers but by the interests of the bureaucracy.
+The programme for the nationalisation of the land and collectivisation of agriculture should be so drawn that from its very basis it should exclude the possibility of expropriation of small farmers and their compulsory collectivisation.
+The farmer will remain owner of his plot of land as long as he himself believes it necessary.
+In order to rehabilitate the programme of socialism in the eyes of the farmer, it is necessary to expose mercilessly Stalinist methods of collectivisation, which are dictated not by the interests of the farmers or workers but by the interests of the bureaucracy.

-The expropriation of the expropriators likewise does not sifnify forcible confiscation of the property of artisans and shop-keepers.
-On the contrary, workers' control of banks and trusts-even more, the nationalization of these concerns can create for the urban petty-bourgeoisie incomparably more favorable conditions of credit, purchase and sale than is possible under the unchecked domination of the monopolies.
+The expropriation of the expropriators likewise does not signify forcible confiscation of the property of artisans and shopkeepers.
+On the contrary, workers' control of banks and trusts-even more, the nationalisation of these concerns, can create for the urban petty bourgeoisie incomparably more favourable conditions of credit, purchase, and sale than is possible under the unchecked domination of the monopolies.
 Dependence upon private capital will be replaced by dependence upon the State, which will be the more attentive to the needs of its small co-workers and agents the stronger the toilers themselves will keep control of the State in their hands.

-The practical participation of the exploited farmers in the control of different fields of economy will allow them to decide for themselves whether or not it would be profitable for them to go over to collective working of the land - at what date and on what scale.
-Industrial workers should consider themselves duty-bound to show farmers every cooperation in traveling this road: through the trade unions, factory committees, and, most importantly, through a workers and farmers' government.
+The practical participation of the exploited farmers in the control of different fields of economy will allow them to decide for themselves whether or not it would be profitable for them to go over to collective working of the land-at what date and on what scale.
+Industrial workers should consider themselves duty-bound to show farmers every co-operation in travelling this road: through the trade unions, factory committees, and, the oppressed there are elements which reflect on the one hand a hatred of destructive war and on the other a clinging to what they believe to be their own good-elements which we must know how to seize upon in order to draw the requisite conclusions.